FYS4220 – Real Time and Embedded Data Systems

 - 10 credits overlap with FYS9220 – Real Time and Embedded Data Systems.

 - 6 credits overlap with IN3160 – Digital system design.

 - 6 credits overlap with IN4160 – Digital system design.

 The first lecture is mandatory.
 If you are unable to attend, the Department of Physics has to be informed no later than the same day (e-mail firstname.lastname@example.org), or else you will lose your place in the course.

-The final oral or written exam (4 hours) counts for 100% of your final grade.
-The form of the exam is decided by the number of students signed up for the course after the deadline.
+The form of the exam is decided by the number of students signed up for the course after the registration deadline.

 Language of examination

 Subjects taught in English will only offer the exam paper in English.